release-it/bumper/README.md

 }
 ```

-The `path` option (default: `"version"`) can be used to change a different property. the following example will set the
+The `path` option (default: `"version"`) can be used to change a different property.
+The following example will set the
 `current.version` property to the new version in `manifest.json`:

 ```json